hashicorp/terraform-provider-kubernetes/website/docs/r/stateful_set.html.markdown

 #### Arguments

 * `type` - (Optional) Indicates the type of the StatefulSetUpdateStrategy.
 There are two valid update strategies, RollingUpdate and OnDelete.
-Default is RollingUpdate.
+Default is `RollingUpdate`.

 * `rolling_update` - (Optional) The RollingUpdate update strategy will update all Pods in a StatefulSet, in reverse ordinal order, while respecting the StatefulSet guarantees.